thecil/Blockchain_challenge/README.md

  Please keep in consideration:

 - :warning: My main skills are not Front-End UI, I'm focused on UX components and that each component works as expected.
 (Although I know how to do fundamental CSS).

+- This application is restricted to work on `Goerli` and `Hardhat` Networks.
+(But it's capable to handle multiple networks if needed).